 Android, Windows, and iOS support are all required for a successful product.
 This course, revised for 2015, is one in a series that will demonstrate the platforms’ similarities and differences via the development of a complete note-taking app.
 This installment uses Android Studio to get the job done.
 Author David Gassner shows you how to create a new project in Android Studio, customize its material design themes, and create a data management layer that allows users to create, read, update, and delete notes.
 He also demonstrates how to build a rich user interface, create activities (aka screens), and enable action icons to control navigation.

 Building a Note-Taking App for iOS 8 and Building a Note-Taking App for Windows Phone 8 and Windows Store use the same assets to develop a similar app.
 Compare and contrast the steps and discover the similarities and differences between the three platforms.
 See more about this course: Building a Note-Taking App for Android.

 - Understanding Android UI and data management patterns

-- Packaging an Android app
+- Creating an Android Studio project

-- Testing the app
+- Preparing the app for deployment

 Build My Site